Calf Strain

 Signs of a more serious injury include severe pain, a sudden snapping sensation, inability to walk normally, or a visible defect in the muscle.
 Rapid swelling or bruising also suggests a larger tear and should be assessed promptly.

 Training through pain increases the risk of a larger tear and longer recovery.
-It is better to modify your activity under physiotherapy guidance and progressively return as your calf improves.
+It is better to modify activity, maintain safe fitness where possible, and progressively return as your calf improves.

-Recurrent calf strains are common if strength, endurance and power are not restored.
+Recurrent calf strains can happen if strength, endurance and power are not restored.
 A structured rehabilitation and conditioning program can reduce the risk of future calf injuries.

 A calf strain usually affects the muscle belly higher in the lower leg.
 Achilles injuries often cause pain closer to the tendon or heel.
 Assessment helps separate these problems and guide the right plan.